melontini/andromeda-wiki/docs/entities/README.md

 ### Villagers Follow Emerald Blocks 💎 (0.2.2+)

 Makes villagers follow you when you have an emerald block in your hand.

+You can specify additional items using the `andromeda:tempting_for_villagers` tag.

 ***
 ### Better Furnace Minecart 🛤️ (0.1+)